lilyhanhub/kickstarter-analysis/README.md

       campaigns.
 This chart was difficult to determine the trend.
 To overcome the difficulty, I filtered the table Y-values to percentage of successful failed, and canceled.
 Finally, the filtered chart provides a better view of the relationship between the outcomes and the goal-amount ranges.

-    For more information, see [the line chart visualizing the relationship between outcomes and launch goals.](/Outcomes_vs_Goals.png)

 ## Results:
 #### 1. What are two conclusions you can draw about the Theater Outcomes by Launch Date?